windmill-labs/windmilldocs/docs/advanced/6_imports/index.md

 ## Imports in Typescript

-We have 2 options for runtimes for TypeScript:
+There are two options for runtimes in TypeScript:
 - [Deno](#deno)
 - [Bun](#bun) (compatible 1:1 with Node.js)